3nvi/hellenic-space-agency/site/content/about.md

       the Satellite Communications and Space sectors.
 Dr. Papachristos is the author of 13 publications in journals and conferences."
     avatar: "/assets/christos.JPG"
+  - name: Anezina Solomonidou
+    role: ''
+    link: ''
+    bio: 'Dr. Anezina Solomonidou is a planetary scientist specializing in planetary geology and investigating the potentially habitable worlds of our solar system.
+      She has obtained her doctoral title on astronomy and astrophysics from the Paris Observatory in France.
+She has worked for many years at NASA''s Jet Propulsion Laboratory (JPL) and Caltech in Los Angeles, California, on the Cassini-Huygens and the Europa Clipper missions, as well as the European Space Agency (ESA) in Madrid for the preparation of ESA’s new space mission, JUICE.
+She has authored a plethora of articles in peer-reviewed scientific journals and chapters in books and more than 10 White Papers to NASA and ESA.
+Dr. Solomonidou has proposed a series of planetary experiments and has contributed to the design of future missions.
+She is the President of the Division for Planetary Sciences (PS) for the European Geosciences Union (EGU) and serves as a review panelist for international boards and NASA panels, where she evaluates scientific proposals for planetary research. '
+    avatar: "/assets/anezina-solomonidou_hsc.JPG"
   - name: 'Tryfon Farmakakis  '
     role: ''
     link: https://www.linkedin.com/in/tryfon-farmakakis/